OscarGodson/EpicEditor/README.md

 ### open(_filename_)

-Opens a file into the editor.
+Opens a client side storage file into the editor.

+**Note:** This does _not_ open files on your server or machine (yet).
+This simply looks in localStorage where EpicEditor stores drafts.

 ```javascript
 openFileBtn.onclick = function () {